shawnduong18/ucsd-parking-dashboard/README.md

 The rest of the dashboard is organized into a **Trends** dropdown with three sub-pages:

 - **Overview** — the university-wide occupancy trend across all 20 survey periods, with the COVID drop and recovery arc clearly visible
-- **By Space Type** — a daily profile chart comparing how different permit types fill up hour by hour in any selected period
-- **Structures** — hourly occupancy curves for named parking structures like Gilman, Hopkins, Pangea, and South, covering 2019–2023

 An **About** tab documents the data source, permit type definitions, and known limitations for users unfamiliar with the survey methodology.